Wyatt Earp: Lawsuits and charges

-Earp went through a downward spiral after Urilla's death, and he had a series of legal problems.
-On March 14, 1871, Barton County, Missouri, filed a lawsuit against him and his sureties.
-He was in charge of collecting license fees for Lamar, which funded local schools; he was accused of failing to turn them in.
-On March 31, James Cromwell filed a lawsuit against him alleging that he had falsified court documents concerning the amount of money that Earp had collected from Cromwell to satisfy a judgment.
-The court seized Cromwell's mowing machine and sold it for $38 to make up the difference between what Earp turned in and what Cromwell owed.
-Cromwell's suit claimed that Earp owed him $75, the estimated value of the machine.
+Wyatt Earp went through a downward spiral after Urilla's death and had a series of legal problems.
+On March 14, 1871, Barton County filed a lawsuit against him for $200 (~$5,311 today) and his sureties, including his father.
+He was in charge of collecting license fees for Lamar, which were designated to fund local schools, but had failed to turn the money over to the county.

+On March 28, 1871, Wyatt Earp, Edward Kennedy, and John Shown were charged with stealing two horses from William Keys while in the Indian country, "each of the value of $100".
+Only three days later on March 31, James Cromwell filed a lawsuit against him alleging that he had erased and rewritten a dollar figure on a judgment against Cromwell and that Wyatt had collected and kept the difference.
+The court seized Cromwell's mowing machine and sold it for $38 to make up the difference between what Wyatt turned in and what Cromwell owed.
+Cromwell's suit claimed that Earp owed him the estimated machine value of $75.

-Earp, Edward Kennedy, and John Shown were charged with stealing two horses on March 28, 1871, from William Keys while in the Indian country, "each of the value of $100".
-On April 6 Deputy U.S. Marshal J. G. Owens arrested Earp for the horse theft, and Commissioner James Churchill arraigned him on April 14 and set bail at $500.
-On May 15, an indictment was issued against Earp, Kennedy, and Shown.
-John Shown's wife Anna claimed that Earp and Kennedy got her husband drunk and then threatened his life to persuade him to help.
-On June 5, Kennedy was acquitted while the case remained against Earp and Shown.
-Earp did not wait for the trial but climbed out through the roof of his jail and headed for Peoria, Illinois.
+On April 6, Deputy U.S. Marshal J. G. Owens arrested Earp for the horse theft.
+Commissioner James Churchill arraigned him on April 14 and set bail at $500.
+Wyatt was summoned to appear at a hearing, and before he could appear, Wyatt sold his property, escaped through the roof of the jail, and headed for Peoria, Illinois.

+On May 15, an indictment was issued against Wyatt, Kennedy, and Shown.
+John Shown's wife, Anna, claimed that Wyatt and Kennedy got her husband drunk and then threatened his life to persuade him to help steal the horses.
+On June 5, Kennedy was acquitted, while the case against Wyatt and Shown remained open.
+The new constable wrote that he had "good reason to believe [and] does believe that Wyatt S. Earp def[initely] is not a resident of this state, that Wyatt S. Earp has absconded or absented himself from his usual place of abode in this state so that the ordinary process of law cannot be processed against him."